It’s the end of a year. It’s the beginning of a new year.

 Healthy and Strong.

 If you happen to embrace body enhancement, wrinkle solutions and have frozen some fat cells, you go!
 I am not against such things.
-I would probably gladly enjoy them if someone else would pay for it and go through the pain for me.
+I would probably gladly enjoy them if someone else would pay for it!

 BUT, just remember, we are a vapor, a wave, it all fades- until the next life.
-THEN there will be no more wrinkles, fat, age, weak muscles, bone density loss, sickness, diseases or death.
+THEN there will be no more wrinkles, fat, age, weak muscles, sickness, diseases or death.